partidodigitalpt/documentation/Remote e-voting overview.md

 simultaneously preventing these from being used as proofs of their orientation to a third-party, in order to avoid coercion.
-Current practices stipulate that all receipts should be posted publicly in a secure append-only bulletin board once the voter finishes the voting process.
+Current practices stipulate that all receipts should be posted publicly in a secure append-only bulletin board once the final tally is published.

 ### Privacy